 - Students are expected to work individually.
 Students involved in plagiarism will be heavily penalized according to the Academic Code of Conduct.
 Please carefully review the Academic Code of Conduct below.
 Discussion amongst students is encouraged, but when in doubt, direct your questions to the professor, or to a Teaching Fellow. - No homework will be accepted if late by more than one class.
-The only exception to this policy are certified medical excuses. - Homework assignments will be posted online at the end of each week, typically on Fridays. - Completed homework assignments in electronic form should be submitted online via SVN.
-Solutions to homework assignments that are handwritten should be scanned and uploaded electronically.
+The only exception to this policy are certified medical excuses. - Homework assignments will be posted online at the end of each week, typically on Fridays. - Solutions to homework assignments that are handwritten should be scanned and uploaded electronically on Gradescope.